 - To plan for succession of ownership and management responsibilities.

 - To provide a mechanism for resolving disputes or management deadlocks.

 - To provide for dividends and other distributions.

 - To give minority shareholders a “tag-along” or “co-sale” right to participate in any sale of shares by a shareholder or group holding a major interest in the corporation.

 - To give a majority shareholder or group a “drag-along” (or less bluntly called a “bring-along”) right by which they can compel minority shareholders to participate in share sale transactions that the majority negotiates, so that the majority can deliver all of the shares in a sale (or at least all of the shares covered by the agreement).

-Our business law attorneys at the Chicago firm of Bellas & Wachowski are available to help you with any questions you may have regarding shareholders agreements.Buy-Sell Agreements
+Our business law attorneys at the Chicago firm of Bellas & Wachowski Attorneys at Law are available to help you with any questions you may have regarding shareholders agreements.Buy-Sell Agreements

 Many shareholders’ agreements have arrangements relating to the purchase and sale of shares under defined circumstances.
 These “buy/sell” arrangements restrict the transfer of shareholder interests upon certain triggering events.
 Such arrangements are often drafted in consideration of maintaining harmonious relationships between shareholders, who are often managers of the corporation.
 Additionally, certain estate planning objectives should be considered when drafting such restrictions.